 You’ll find busy avenues packed with shops and restaurants as well as malls, business centers, and a well-connected metro (though many expats primarily use taxis, given how affordable they are).
 There are many universities, among them State Medical University, where many foreign students study.
 You’ll find a decent selection of international food, though overall the cuisine tends to be a little more locally-oriented compared to Vake or the old town.

 Traffic is, unfortunately, a relatively big problem in Saburtalo as well.
-The neighborhood has two main streets (Pekini and Kostava) and there are frequent traffic jams during rush hour in those areas, not to mention pollution from car exhaust.
-It’s best to avoid these main streets when considering a move to Saburtalo.
+The neighborhood has a number of main streets (Kazbegi, Vazha Pshavela, Pekini, Kostava) and there are frequent traffic jams during rush hour in those areas, not to mention pollution from car exhaust.
+It’s best to avoid living directly on these main streets when considering a move to Saburtalo.

 Pros to living in Saburtalo: